The Wicker Man: The Official Story of the Film: Reception

-Starburst Magazine highlighted the sometimes forgotten origins of the film from an original novel.
+Starburst highlighted the sometimes forgotten origins of the film from an original novel.
 "An interesting addition is author David Pinner, who wrote the novel Ritual, which formed the basis of the story developed by Anthony Shaffer and Hardy.
 The interview he gives is both informative and entertaining.
 We also get some insight into real-life pagan rites, particularly those involving large men-shaped structures, adding more elements of reality to the tale."

-The blog Back To The Movies was struck by the writing style.
-"John Walsh writes in a way where words leap off the page and start frantically painting images in your head, a fascinating read and a deep dive into the mechanics of what made this low budget British horror film tick."

-SciFi Pulse remarked about the fiscal side the book covers.
-"It also gives some historical context about the British Film Industry and how it was financed, and the chapter about British Lion, which produced a varied mix of genre films ranging from drama to science fiction."

-SciFi Bulletin commented on the new information uncovered and alternative versions of the film.
-"Further details and images follow about the construction of the titular wicker man itself, the shoot, music and the release.
-There's also a very useful graphic showing how the three different cuts of the movie differ."

-Film Juice confirmed that new materials had been uncovered for this publication. "an absolute goldmine of wonderful rare set photography (never-before-seen in such high quality)."

 Roger Ebert's review site said, "Walsh not only offers new behind-the-scenes details but unpacks why this film has maintained a growing legacy with new interviews and never-before-seen material.
 It's a dense, well-assembled, gorgeous book, one of the best art books in years for horror fans."

-Horror DNA praised the book's scope.
-"The Wicker Man: The Official Story of the Film is filled with information spread across eighteen chapters, the pages filled with rare, some never before seen behind-the-scenes photographs in color and black and white.
-Devoted fans and newcomers alike will find this tome brimming with little-known facts and fascinating stories."